 The aim of the Finnish-Danish Foundation is to promote relations and cultural exchange between Finland and Denmark and to increase the countries’ mutual awareness and knowledge.

-The Foundation provides grants and scholarships to support projects in different spheres of society and cultural life.
+The Foundation provides grants to support projects in different spheres of society and cultural life.
 Grants are awarded to individuals, organisations and associations.
 Grants are awarded, for instance, for co-operation in the fields of art and culture, scientific research (especially humanities and social sciences), study trips by student and pupil groups, and for learning more about either country’s cultural, social and economic conditions.
 In addition, the Foundation has projects of its own.

 The Finnish-Danish Cultural Foundation was founded in 1982.
 The Foundation’s capital is EUR 4.4 million in Finland (2017) and approximately DKK 3.9 million in Denmark (2017).

 The Board of the Foundation consists of eight members (four from each country), with personal deputies for each of them.
 The Finnish members of the Board are appointed by the Finnish Ministry of Education and Culture.
 The Foundation’s Finnish delegates for the term 2018–2020 are Mr Juha Rantanen as Chairman and President Jonas Geust, Head of Partnerships Veikko Kunnas and Author Rosa Liksom as members.

 The Foundation’s Danish delegation consists of Honorary Consul General of Finland in Copenhagen Fritz Schur as Chairman and Birte Fangel, lector Jakob Steensig and author Martin Glaz Serup as members.
 The Foundation’s Secretary General is CEO Gunvor Kronman.

 For what purpose can I apply for a grant?